 "the cat was a rat by the bat"

 At first, it looks like we can simply loop through each word and check if the root exists in that word.
 If the root is present, we would then replace the word with the root.
-However, since we are technically stemming the words, we have to make sure that the roots are equivalent to the word at its prefix, rather than existing anywhere within the word.
+However, since we are technically stemming the words, we must ensure that the roots are equivalent to the word at its prefix rather than existing anywhere within the word.

 We are given a list of roots and a sentence string.
 Given we have to check each word, we can first split the table sentence